Published:

 Natasha Sheybani (Photo by Tom Cogill for UVA Engineering)

-Natasha Sheybani, assistant professor of biomedical engineering at the University of Virginia School of Engineering, will collaborate with researchers at Children’s National Hospital to study the combination of two therapies for pediatric brain cancer.
+Natasha Sheybani, assistant professor of biomedical engineering at the University of Virginia School of Engineering and Applied Science, will collaborate with researchers at Children’s National Hospital to study the combination of two therapies for pediatric brain cancer.

 High-risk brain tumors in children often don’t respond well to existing chemotherapy and radiation treatments, but Sheybani and her collaborators hope their fusion of therapies will offer a better option.